 Instagram boasts 150 million users.
-According to Pew Research Center, minorities are more likely to use the site than Caucasians.
-Users are younger; they tend to be 18-29 year olds.
+According to Pew Research Center, 53 percent of Internet-using young adults (18-29 year olds) use Instagram.
 An odd twist to the story, substantial overlap occurs between Instagram and Twitter user bases, a phenomenon that may be explained by both networks’ predominance on mobile devices.

 Instagram is for shared visual experiences.
 Brands will need to give some control to their followers in order to increase awareness, engagement and other activity.

 1. Think quality over quantity.

 2. Think device diversity, not exclusivity.
 Instagram may be wholly mobile, but use that factor to complement and broaden the reach of your other content to smartphones and tablets.

 3. If you don’t have a strong visual product, you can still use Instagram.
 Follow the example of American Express.
 An Instagram of a credit card isn’t attractive, but one featuring the latest exploits of the mysterious CF Frost?
 In the words of Mastercard, “priceless.”
 Other ideas include showing outtakes at your business or ways you’re giving back to the community.